 We have provided a quality executive education for a decade to more than one hundred and sixty diverse participants.
 The following professions have been represented in our program: Attorneys, Accountants, Physicians, Engineers,

 Entrepreneurs, Nurses, Bankers, Pharmacists, Computer Scientists, Managers, Marketers, Therapists, Consultants, and Investment Advisors.

 The class size is limited to encourage teamwork and meaningful participation of everyone.
 The average class size of our first ten classes has been eleven students.

 Since part of the learning process is from cohorts, only qualified individuals are accepted into the program.

 Southeastern Louisiana University is located in Hammond, where I-12 and I-55 intersect.
 The main campus is conveniently located within one hour of New Orleans, forty-five minutes of Baton Rouge, and twenty-five minutes of St. Tammany Parish.

 Thanks for visiting.
 As presented above, we offer a quality Executive MBA program that is manageable and affordable.
 It is an education that counts.

 If you have an interest in increasing your human capital, and feel that our Executive MBA program can help you accomplish your goals, please contact my office at 985-549-2146 or email@example.com.
-We are currently accepting applications for the Spring 2014 entering class.
-The preferred deadline to submit a complete application portfolio is January 7, 2014.

 John Cresson, Ph.D.